You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 Whenever you publish new blog posts on your blog, make it a habit to leave insightful comments on other popular blogs.

-You can find blogs to comment, using the search query – niche “leave a comment”.
+You can find blogs to comment on using the search query – niche “leave a comment”.

 This will return you all the blogs in your niche that are accepting comments from the readers.